Skip to content

 ACoS and TACoS.
 ACoS measures ad spend as a percentage of ad-attributed revenue.
 TACoS measures ad spend as a percentage of total revenue, including organic.
 TACoS is the better profitability indicator because it shows whether your advertising is generating enough organic momentum to justify the spend.
 A declining TACoS with stable total revenue means your ads are building organic ranking.
 That is the signal you want.

 FBA fees and storage fees.
 These change by season and product size.
 Track them monthly.
-Q4 storage fees can double and quietly destroy your margin if you are not watching.
+Peak-season storage rates run several times the off-peak rate, and the aged-inventory and utilization surcharges stack on top of that — enough to quietly destroy your margin if you are not watching.

 Tier 3: forecasting metrics